wazuh/wazuh-documentation/source/installation-guide/optional-configurations/searchguard.rst

 Now you have three Kibana UI users plus a Kibana server user:

-- Server uses the predefined `admin` user from Search Guard.
+- The Kibana server uses the predefined `admin` user from Search Guard.
-- Kibana UI `wazuhadmin` user can see all and modify `.wazuh` index.
+- The Kibana UI `wazuhadmin` user can see all and modify `.wazuh` index.

 How it goes in the Wazuh app?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The main difference is that you now must login before entering Kibana.
+The main difference is that you now must log in before entering Kibana.
 There are a few of things to keep in mind too:

 - Index pattern selector shows only allowed index patterns (like our X-Pack security integration does).
 - Looking for forbidden indices.
 If the user is not allowed for certain indices, it can't use them even out the Wazuh app.